Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Experimental Setup

 \section{Experimental Setup}

-We use GPT-3.5~(gpt-3.5-turbo) and PaLM 2 in our experiments.
+We use GPT-4, PaLM-2, Llama-2-13B, and Mistral-7B in our experiments.\footnote{We use 4-bit quantized versions for Llama-2 and Mistral 7B due to our resource constraints.}\textsuperscript{,}\footnote{We also have experimental results for GPT-3.5, which follow the same broad trends as the other models discussed here.
+Results for GPT-3.5 are only in the appendices due to space constraints.} For model details, see \Cref{app:model-detail}.
+Exact experimental details are in our supplementary materials, including scripts for replication.
 We examine how LLMs respond to positive and negative attributes and stimuli.
-More specifically, we look at positive-to-positive, positive-to-negative, positive-to-neutral, negative-to-negative, negative-to-positive, and negative-to-neutral classification rates.
-We also report the correlation using the Kendall's $\tau$ test~\cite{kendall-1938-new}.\footnote{We selected the Kendall's $\tau$ test instead of the $\chi^2$ test because there is a natural order to negative, neutral, and positive categorical values.}

-In the SAI direction, we calculate the Kendall's $\tau$ statistic between the binary positive and negative stimulus variable and the ternary positive, negative, and neutral attribute variable.
-Similarly, for ASA, we calculate the statistic between positive and negative attributes and positive, negative, and neutral stimuli.

-We further calculate the conditional likelihood of the model to select positive, negative, and neutral attributes in response to stereotypically positive and negative stimuli.
+Specifically, we calculate the conditional likelihood of a model selecting positive, negative, and neutral attributes in response to stereotypically positive and negative stimuli.
 We will refer to these as [stimulus]-to-[attribute] likelihoods.
-For example, we call the likelihood of the model to select positive attributes (e.g., friendly, motivated, creative, etc.) in response to stereotypically negative stimuli (e.g., unattractive, Middlesex Community College, South Sudan, 65 years old, etc.) the negative-to-positive likelihood~(NPL).
+For example, we call the likelihood of the model to select positive attributes (e.g., friendly, motivated, creative, etc.) in response to stereotypically negative stimuli (e.g., unattractive, Hinds Community College, South Sudan, 65 years old, etc.) the negative-to-positive likelihood~(NPL).
 Our shorthand uses P for positive, N for negative, and Nu for neutral.
-So positive-to-positive and negative-to-neutral likelihoods are shortened to PPL and NNuL, respectively.
-We extend this method to conditioning on gendered pronouns~(masculine, feminine, and non-binary), determining the likelihood of choosing positive, negative, and neutral attributes in response to type of pronoun that is used.
+We consider a system to be biased if the conditional likelihood of positive, negative, or neutral completions change when the polarity of the prompting text changes.
+That is, an unbiased system will have $\Delta$PL, $\Delta$NL, and $\Delta$NuL values~(defined in Figure~\ref{fig:delta-graph}) of 0.
+For example, in Figure~\ref{fig:delta-graph}, we find that $\Delta$NL is systematically negative, so the negative predictions of the models are biased in the opposite direction of the prompt text changes.

+We further report correlations and statistical significance using Kendall's $\tau$ test~\cite{kendall-1938-new}.\footnote{We selected the Kendall's $\tau$ test instead of the $\chi^2$ test because there is a natural order to negative, neutral, and positive categorical values.} In the SAI direction, we calculate Kendall's $\tau$ statistic between the binary positive and negative stimulus variable and the ternary positive, negative, and neutral attribute variable.

-We reverse this in the ASA direction, calculating the likelihood of selecting positive, negative, and neutral stimuli in response to positive and negative attributes.
-Similar to the SAI direction, we extend this study to gendered pronouns.
+We reverse everything in the ASA direction, e.g., calculating the likelihood of selecting positive, negative, and neutral stimuli in response to positive and negative attributes.